Tilted, slanted or tipped: What is a retroverted uterus?

 Signs & symptoms of a retroverted uterus

-Only some individuals with a retroverted uterus experience symptoms.
+Only some individuals with a tipped uterus or with uterine retroflexion experience symptoms.
 They may include:

-- Vaginal, pelvic, or lower back pain during intercourse,
+- Vaginal, pelvic, or lower back pain during sexual intercourse,

 - Slight urinary incontinence, and

 If you’re noticing any of these signs or symptoms, make sure to talk to your doctor or OB-GYN.
 If you’re diagnosed with a retroverted uterus, it’s no big deal.
 Your doctor will be able to offer treatment options and recommendations on managing any discomfort.
 In extreme cases, the doctor might recommend surgery to reposition the uterus.

 However, it’s important to rule out other potential causes for painful periods, urinary issues, or pain during sex.